What services do you offer for research metrics, research intelligence and research indicators?

 Answer

-1. To provide the University of Manchester with access to the best range of research intelligence products and data.
+1. To provide access to leading research intelligence platforms and data

 Our approach